-The Basic Conditions of Employment Act 75 of 1997 which mainly deals with, but is not limited to, contracts of employment; regulation of working hours; remuneration; procedural fairness; dismissals and resignations and the notices.
+The Basic Conditions of Employment Act 75 of 1997 mainly deals with, but is not limited to, contracts of employment; regulation of working hours; remuneration; procedural fairness; dismissals and resignations and notices.
 All these aspects are important for the continuous operation of business

 3. Private property laws

 An important aspect of your business is to protect ownership of your property, this includes registering ownership of property, plant and equipment or intellectual property rights.
-The Intellectual Property Laws Amendment Act, No 38 of 1997 which offers protection to the business owner for production of work done by the employees while under the business owner’s employ.
+The Intellectual Property Laws Amendment Act, No 38 of 1997 offers protection to the business owner for the production of work done by the employees while under the business owner’s employ.
 The legal protection of intellectual property ensures that exclusive rights are captured and protected against exploitation by powerful corporations or individuals.

 “Simply put, know your laws.
 Know your rights and obligations.”